Haloperidol: Other considerations

 The decanoate ester of haloperidol (haloperidol decanoate, trade names Haldol decanoate, Halomonth, Neoperidole) has a much longer duration of action, so is often used in people known to be noncompliant with oral medication.
 A dose is given by intramuscular injection once every two to four weeks.
 The IUPAC name of haloperidol decanoate is [4-(4-chlorophenyl)-1-[4-(4-fluorophenyl)-4-oxobutyl]piperidin-4-yl] decanoate.

 Topical formulations of haloperidol should not be used as treatment for nausea because research does not indicate this therapy is more effective than alternatives.

 Adverse effects

 Sources for the following lists of adverse effects:

 As haloperidol is a high-potency typical antipsychotic, it tends to produce significant extrapyramidal side effects.
 According to a 2013 meta-analysis of the comparative efficacy and tolerability of 15 antipsychotic drugs it was the most prone of the 15 for causing extrapyramidal side effects.

 With more than 6 months of use 14 percent of users gain weight.
 Haloperidol may be neurotoxic.

+Prolonged use of the drug can lead to mental dependence.